jedibobo/ControlNet-Acceleration-on-RadeonProW7900/README.md

 Swap:           14Gi        14Gi          0B
 ```

-#### Power Settings
+#### Power Settings(optional)
+No need when running this repo but recommended when training!
-And put it in a data center with cooling systems which can control the environment temperature to about **19** degree celcius, to reducing the heat pressure, I used [LACT](https://github.com/ilya-zlobintsev/LACT) to surpress the powerCap to **220W**, and finally got about 73 degree celcius for this card.
+To avoid overheat, I put the server in a data center with cooling systems which can control the environment temperature to about **19** degree celcius, to reducing the heat pressure, I used [LACT](https://github.com/ilya-zlobintsev/LACT) to surpress the powerCap to **220W**, and finally got about 73 degree celcius for this card.
 ![img](github_page/PwrCap.png)
 Note that this is only the apparent Pwr Consumption of the card, and the actual peak power consumption is more than this.
 #### OS version and driver choices